cwoodruff/book-network-programming-csharp/Chapter17/chapter17.md

 ### The Foundation of QUIC: UDP with Modern Enhancements

 QUIC is fundamentally built on UDP, a lightweight and connectionless protocol that provides a solid foundation for fast data transmission.
 While UDP itself is minimalistic, QUIC enhances it with features traditionally associated with TCP, such as reliable data delivery and flow control.
+By having these features at a higher level on the stack than TCP and UDP, QUIC will have more flexibility in the future to adapt to changes.
 These enhancements transform UDP into a robust transport mechanism capable of supporting the complex requirements of modern applications.

 By using UDP as its base, QUIC can circumvent many of the challenges associated with TCP, such as slow connection setups and dependency on specific network paths.
 This flexibility allows QUIC to provide faster connections and more efficient use of network resources.
 Its design also makes it more adaptable to evolving networking needs, ensuring it remains relevant as technologies and user expectations continue to advance.